rbbratta/rhcos-slb/sdn-to-ovn/README.md

 Notes:

-- Hardcode the MTU because DHCP MTU might not propagate
+- Hard-code the MTU because the DHCP MTU might not propagate
-- Delete old `brcnv` interface with IP, `state: absent`
+- Delete the old `brcnv` interface with IP; use `state: absent`
-- Delete old `brcnv-if` interface with IP, `state: absent`
+- Delete the old `brcnv-if` interface with IP; use `state: absent`
 - Always disable DHCP on all other interfaces
-- Since we know the PRIMARY MAC, don't use `copy-from-mac:` for br-ex, hardcode
+- Since we know the PRIMARY MAC, don't use `copy-from-mac:` for br-ex; hard-code it
-- `auto-route-metric: 48` to ensure OVN-K default route always wins.
+- `auto-route-metric: 48` to ensure the OVN-K default route always wins.

 **Double-check the NMstate**